markbrennand/force-framework/source/injection/README.md

     System.debug('Wiring for AccountClasses.AccountManager does not exist');
 }
 ```
-Run _HasWiring.has('Joe Bloggs')_ from Anonymous APEX.
+Run _HasWiring.has('Joe Bloggs')_ from Anonymous Apex.
 You should see the following DEBUG message.
 This shows
 that no Binding exists for the _AccountClasses.AccountManager_ interface.
 ```
 DEBUG|Wiring for AccountClasses.AccountManager does not exist